Improving Compressor Station Uptime

 - 20+ billion cubic feet per day of natural gas

 transported across North America

 "In about 12 weeks a team of four individuals built a predictive maintenance application.”

 Building and deploying an AI-based application

-The team worked with the company to ingest, clean, and integrate five years of operational data from six source systems, totaling 4.6 billion records.
-The unified data image, including work orders, telemetry, outage events, gas composition measurements, and external weather, was used to predict unplanned gas generator outages.
-The team used both supervised and unsupervised (anomaly detection) machine learning model to optimize performance.
+The team worked with the company to ingest, clean and integrate five years of operational data from six source systems, totaling 4.6 billion records.
+The unified data image, including work orders, telemetry, outage events, gas composition measurements and external weather, was used to predict unplanned gas generator outages.
+The team used both supervised and unsupervised (anomaly detection) machine learning models to optimize performance.
 The team trained and tested more than 4,000 supervised machine learning model permutations using more than 10,000 machine learning features, including over 250 SME-designed metrics to codify unit health.
 In parallel, the team configured 300 unsupervised machine learning model permutations to detect anomalous behavior on units with inconsistent or poor data quality.
 The team configured three user interface screens to visualize all data received and identify and prioritize high-risk compressor units.

 - 12 weeks from kick-off to pre-production application

 - Ingested five years of historical data from six source systems and external weather, comprised of over 4.6 billion records

 - Created a unified data image across all systems

 - Constructed 10,000+ time-based expressions to serve as feature inputs to the machine learning pipeline